Aiven-Open/guardian-for-apache-kafka/SECURITY.md

 ## Supported Versions

 We release patches for security vulnerabilities.
-Which versions are eligible receiving such patches depend on the CVSS v3.0 Rating:
+Which versions are eligible ro receive such patches depend on the CVSS v3.0 Rating:

 | CVSS v3.0 | Supported Versions                        |
 | --------- | ----------------------------------------- |